fedorEpifancev/teddyFedya/README.md

-- 👋 Hi, I’m @teddyFedya
+- 👋 Hi, I’m Fedor
 - 👀 I’m interested in Neural Networks, algorithms and Backend
-- 💞️ I’m looking to collaborate on AI projects, software development

 <!---
 teddyFedya/teddyFedya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.